The Saga of the Swamp Thing 23 (1984)

 The footage of the carnage is devastating, other worldly.

 Sgt Luther Galen calls Washington.
-Washington call the Justice League
+Washington calls the Justice League

 Moore diverges from the action to depict Sgt Luther Galen’s reaction to Ansliger’s gruesome footage.
 Actions speaking louder than words, the spooky, one-page scene is beautifully told by Moore.

-Terrified, the Galen’s try to destroy all plant material unaware that it is virtually impossible to do so.
+Terrified, the Galen’s try to destroy all plant material around their home, unaware that it is virtually impossible to do so.
 Woodrue’s power knows no bounds.

-Meanwhile, Swamp Thing -sensing the great enbalance in the green, Abby’s distress and a lil’ self-realization- is reanimated.
+Meanwhile, Swamp Thing -sensing the great unbalance in the green, Abby’s distress and a lil’ self-realization- is reanimated.

 Another amazing splash page